-It should be noted that in considering the Cambridgeshire and Peterborough Minerals and Waste Local Development Framework (specific sites proposals) the Inspector stated that :"The boundary of the urban area and of the adjoining Green Belt was an important consideration in drawing up the Cambridge Local Plan (July 2006) .
-That shows the Addenbrookes Access Road forming a firm, hard boundary between the urban area of Cambridge and its rural surroundings to the South..."
-The intention that the road and the housing should form a boundary between the urban area of Cambridge and its rural surroundings to the South..."
-The intention that the road and the housing should form a new urban edge and provide an opportunity to improve the character and appearance of the interface between the City and countryside is clear from the Local Plan Inspector's report..
+It should be noted that in considering the Cambridgeshire and Peterborough Minerals and Waste Local Development Framework (specific sites proposals) the Inspector stated that :- "The boundary of the urban area and of the adjoining Green Belt was an important consideration in drawing up the Cambridge Local Plan (July 2006)(CLP) [SSRepD1].
+That shows The Addenbrookes Access Road forming a firm, hard boundary between the urban area of Cambridge and its rural surroundings to the South" The intention that the road and the housing should form a new urban edge and provide an opportunity to improve the character and appearance of the interface between the City and countryside is clear from the Local Plan Inspector's report.
+[SSRep D6].
 The site allocation would take built development beyond the edge, directly at odds with that intention.
 There is no doubt in my mind about the purpose of identifying the boundary and of its importance to the objectives of the CLP. "

 The CLP (in its Vision and in parag 4.5) identifies compactness as one of the characteristics of the city.
 Policy 3/2 seeks to protect the setting of the city and the amenity of its urban edge.
 Together with the identification of a firm southern boundary to the urban area, this chimes with 2 of the 5 purposes of including land in the Green Belt listed in PPG2 Green Belts [R19]: to check the unrestricted sprawl of large built-up areas and to assist in safeguarding the countryside from encroachment.
 The land in question fulfils both purposes. "

-In Area Flood Risk: The location lies entirely within Flood Risk Zone 1 (the g

-lowest level of river flood risk).
+In Area Flood Risk: The location lies entirely within Flood Risk Zone 1 (the lowest level of river flood risk). g

 European Nature Conservation Site: No g

 SSSI: No g

 Involve Demolition Listed Building: No g

 Affect Scheduled Ancient Monument: No g

 Affect Historic Park & Garden: No g

+Level 1 Conclusion:

 The site is within the Cambridge Green Belt.
-It is not the role of the Strategic Housing Land Availability Study to determine if land should be released from the Green Belt.
+It is not the role of the Strategic Housing Land

+Availability Study to determine if land should be released from the Green Belt.

-(GREEN, SITE ASSESSMENT CRITERIA AMBER, RED) Site designated Protected Open Space or meets criteria: No g Local Nature Conservation importance: The site is mainly intensively а farmed arable land with the potential to support breeding farmland bird species such as Yellowhammer, Corn bunting, Linnet, Grey Partridge and Skylark, all of which are species of conservation concern.
+SITE ASSESSMENT CRITERIA SCORE (GREEN, AMBER, RED) Site designated Protected Open Space or criteria: No g Local Nature Conservation importance: The site is mainly intensively farmed arable land with the potential to support breeding farmland bird species such as Yellowhammer, Corn bunting, Linnet, Grey Partridge and Skylark, all of which are species of conservation concern.
 These species will forage and breed in the arable fields but most require the boundary hedgerows and ditch features for breeding.
 Brown hares are also present.
 Development proposals should seek to mitigate against loss of farmland by creating new lowland habitat for key species within the development.
-Farmland bird populations and brown hares may require off site mitigation.
-Is the site Protected Industrial Land Policy P7/3 or in B1c, B2, B8 use: g No
+Farmland bird populations and brown hares may require off site mitigation. а Is the site Protected Industrial Land Policy P7/3 or in B1c, B2, B8 use: q